James Marriott: 2023–2025: Are We There Yet? and festival shows

-In March 2023, Marriott announced his debut album Are We There Yet?, joined Jake Bugg in his Royal Albert Hall performance for the Teenage Cancer Trust, and supported Lovejoy on tour.
-In May 2023, he performed at Brighton's annual Great Escape Festival, and later that month, it was announced that he would support Lewis Capaldi in an acoustic set in June 2023, though Capaldi later cancelled the gig due to poor mental health.
+In March 2023, Marriott announced his debut album Are We There Yet? after a show at The Leadmill in Sheffield.
+Marriott joined several artists as supporting acts that year, including Jake Bugg in his Royal Albert Hall performance for the Teenage Cancer Trust, and Lovejoy on tour.
+That May, he performed at Brighton's annual Great Escape Festival,.
+It was announced that he would support Lewis Capaldi in an acoustic set in June 2023, though Capaldi later cancelled the gig due to poor mental health.
 Marriott then released the singles "So Long" and "Romanticise This", the latter a deeply personal track about suicidal ideation.
+At the Reading and Leeds Festivals in August, Marriott debuted "Don't Blame Me", which was released as an official single in October 2023.